cat-training-2020/cat-training-2020.github.io/content.md

 Indicate how the two changes should be combined

-### Pick a side
+### Choose a version

 - The two different versions are coloured
-- Edit the highlighted region to be "correct"
+- Click **Use me** for the version that is "correct"
+- You can edit the text if neither one is right

 ``` markdown
 # cs4hs